 Still, Dynamis thinks of this as his victory because Negi lost to his dark side.
 Clue for Homura and Shiori, who drops her mask to throw theirselves between Negi and Dynamis.

 Konoka, Nodoka, Kuu, Makie, Kaede and Ako join into calming down Dark Negi, with Chisame calmly slapping him and talking him down.
 Doubly awesome for Konoka, as she's the one who takes the initiative despite not being a fighter, which clues the other girls into joining her.

 Shiori was already awesome the last episode, but she doubles it by giving Homura a Kirk Summation and explaining her why she's joined Negi now.

 And then, when Dynamis insists that they have won and Negi can't fight anymore so Cosmo Enteleicheia has pwned them, the girls don't give into despair and decide to keep believing in Negi.
-It even sneaks in a Crowning Moment of Funny when Kuu Fei shuts Dynamis up by poking his face with her Simple Staff.
+It even sneaks in a Funny Moment when Kuu Fei shuts Dynamis up by poking his face with her Simple Staff.

 For 309: This is my chance to shine!"
 Awww, Natsumi, you've come sucha long way, and it's even more awesome since she goes all Plucky Girl right after almost having passed out due to having Fate motherfucking Averruncus just inches away from her.
 Not only she keeps holding on her artifact and doesn't dispell its effects, but manages to succesfully take Koutarou and the rest of the group (Kazumi, Yue, Nodoka, Kaede, Beatrix, Yuuna and Makie) towards the place Asuna is held in.